ua-gist-open-source/postgis-intro/README.md

 - `database` contains 1 or more `schema`s contains 0 or more `table`s

 For this assignment we are going to create a `database` to store some spatial and tabular data for New York City and we will work through some tutorials with this data.
+You may need to wait a minute for the database to start up.

 In the Terminal panel, type:
 ```
 psql -c "create database nyc"
 ```
 This will create a new `database` named `nyc`.
+If you get an error like `error: connection to server at "localhost" (::1), port 5432 failed`, just wait 15 seconds and try again.

 ### Connect to your `nyc` database
 To connect to the `database` we are going to use the provided VSCode `ckolkman.vscode-postgres` extension.
 Click on the elephant icon in your left menu bar.